-A one-time charge, or non-recurring item, is a line item that occurs on the financial statements of a firm on an irregular basis.
-It is unrelated to a firm’s business operations and arises from unexpected events like lawsuits, layoffs, asset sales, etc.
+A one-time charge, or non-recurring item, is a line item that is reported on the financial statements of a firm on an irregular basis.
+It is unrelated to a firm’s normal business operations and arises from unexpected events like lawsuits, layoffs, asset sales, etc.

-It is important to recognize a one-time charge because it can distort the financial picture and significantly change the results of important analyses like financial statement forecasting and valuation.
+It is important to recognize and highlight a one-time charge because it can distort the financial picture and significantly change the results of important analyses like financial statement forecasting and valuation.

 It is common for management to use one-time charges to understate or overstate the financial performance to change investors’ perception of the company.
 In the following sections, we will see some examples of misuse and what can be done to deal with one-time charges.

 Sometimes, a company will boost its earnings by including an unusual gain within a regular line item on the income statement.
 One way is to include investment income in the total revenues.

 Airline companies are often involved in fuel hedging to control their costs.
 Sometimes, hedging activities generate large profits.
 A company may decide to include such profits in their revenue numbers even though fuel hedging is not its core business.

 A company can misuse one-time charges to gain important performance metrics by manipulating one of its components.

 The P/E ratio comprises two components: price P and earnings-per-share E. The company cannot control the price as it is determined by the market, but it can reduce its earnings per share to inflate the P/E ratio.
 It can do this by writing down assets or aggressively booking expenses to one period.